Arts Centre Melbourne

 Audio description

-The Australian Ballet, in conjunction with Vision Australia, offers an audio description service for vision-impaired patrons to selected performances.
-Contact The Australian Ballet customer experience team on 1300 369 741 for further details.
+In conjunction with Vision Australia, we offer an audio description service for vision-impaired patrons for selected performances.
+Please contact our Customer Experience Team on 1300 369 741 for further details.

 Assistance animals